 In the past, playing chess has been predominantly a man’s world.
 We’re pretty sure that says more about the past world than it does about chess.
 That was then.

-We’re looking forward to the day when women fully claim their place in the game and know that all the benefits of chess are theirs for the taking.
+Our initiative seeks to eliminate gender disparity.
+We’re working toward to the day when women will fully claim their place in the game and their seat at the table.

 Building Minds